 Olivia has been dancing since she was 3 years old.
 She started physie when she was 8 and loves it!
 She is trained in classical ballet, contemporary, lyrical, jazz and musical theatre but her passion is physie.
-Since starting physie she has competed at Nationals 4 years running and has been a part of 3 winning Belrose teams!
+Since starting physie she has competed at many Nationals and has been a part of 3 winning Belrose teams!

-Olivia started assisting Jemma 4 years ago- demonstrating in the 5-8s class.
+Olivia started assisting Jemma from age 12 - demonstrating in the 5-8s class.
 This year she will continue to assist with the 5-8s, whilst teaching the 9-12s and the tinies (and occasionally the ladies!).

-Olivia has just completed her HSC and will be studying a Bachelor of Education at the Australian Catholic University in 2021.
-As well as physie and dance she loves to play the flute and on a Sunday you will find her playing soccer for Wakehurst FC.
+Olivia is a third-year University student studying a Bachelor of Education at the Australian Catholic University.
+As well as physie and dance she loves to babysit/nanny and on a Sunday you will find her playing soccer for Wakehurst FC.
 She loves teaching all the Belrose physie kids and hopes to be a part of this club for many, many years to come!

 Eloise has been dancing since the age of 3 and has been a member of Belrose Physie and dance since the age of 8.
-During her time at Belrose Physie, Eloise has competed in the APDA National Championships for 5 consecutive years and has also competed in many award winning teams for the club.
+During her time at Belrose Physie, Eloise has competed at the National Championships for many years and has also competed in many award winning teams for the club.

-Eloise is also trained in many other dance styles including Lyrical, Jazz, Ballet and contemporary, regularly competing in local eisteddfods.
+Eloise is also trained in many other dance styles including Lyrical, Jazz, Ballet and contemporary.
 Eloise loves physie as it crosses through all disciplines of dance.
 She is looking forward to offering support and encouragement to the younger girls of the club and helping them achieve their goals.